JannesSP/Pythools/README.md

                         ignored in git version control.
 Only possible if -g is used!
   -a NAME, --author NAME
-                        Name of the author of the project.
+                        Name of the author of the project in quotation marks:
+                        "Forename ...
+Surname".
   -s NAME, --supervisor NAME
-                        Name of the supervisor.
+                        Name of the supervisor in quotation marks: "Forename ...
+Surname"..
   -org NAME, --organization NAME
-                        Name of the organization.
+                        Name of the organization in quotation marks: "...".
   -oid ORCID, --orcid ORCID
                         ORCID of the author of the project.
 Should look like XXXX-XXXX-XXXX-XXXX